bxdoan/bxdoan/README.md

 <div align="center">

-> We must balance conspicuous consumption with conscious capitalism.
+> It is at the moment of death that humanity has value.

-> — Kevin Kruse —
+> — Archer —

 </div>